Disarmament and international security Committee (GA1)

 The First Committee deals with disarmament, global challenges and threats to peace that affect the international community and seeks out solutions to the challenges in the international security regime.
 It considers all disarmament and international security matters, the general principles of co-operation in the maintenance of international peace and security, as well as principles governing disarmament and the regulation of armaments; promotion of co-operative arrangements and measures aimed at strengthening stability through lower levels of armaments.

-- Preventing an arms race in outer space
+- Disarming outer space and preventing an arms race in outer space

 Economic and Financial Committee (GA2)

 The Economic and Financial Committe (GA2) during its sessions deals with issues relating to economic growth and development such as macroeconomic policy questions (including international trade, international financial system and external debt sustainability), financing for development, sustainable development, human settlements, poverty eradication, globalization and interdependence, operational activities for development and information and communication technologies for development.